ShirakamiKazuo/DNChecklist/README.md

 ### Manual reset
 Use **↺ Reset All** in the top banner to clear all checkboxes across all activities at once.
 Counter values are not affected.

-## Hosting on GitHub Pages

-1. Rename the file to `index.html`
-2. Push it to a GitHub repository
-3. Go to **Settings → Pages** and set the source to your main branch
-4. Your tracker will be live at `https://yourusername.github.io/repo-name/`

-> **Note:** `localStorage` is per device and per browser.
-Progress does not sync between your PC and phone — each device keeps its own save data.

 ## Tech

 - Plain HTML, CSS, and vanilla JavaScript — no frameworks or dependencies